 PATH environment variable to

 locate the binaries.
+By modifying the

-Changing tesseract configuration variables¶
+Changing Tesseract configuration variables¶

-You can override tesseract’s default control parameters with a configuration file.
+You can override Tesseract’s default control parameters with a configuration file.

 As an example, this configuration will disable Tesseract’s dictionary for current language.
 Normally the dictionary is helpful for interpolating words that are unclear, but it may interfere with OCR if the document does not contain many words (for example, a list of part numbers).